-22.2 Effective January 1, 2026, the Employer contribution for premium cost will be up to a Twelve Hundred Dollars (\$1,200.00) per month.
+22.2 Effective January 1, 2026, the Employer contribution for employee and dependent medical, vision, dental, and life insurance coverage shall be up to a maximum of Twelve Hundred Dollars (\$1,200.00) per month.

-- a.
-For employees who are enrolled in the Premera Blue Cross (High Deductible) Plans, the Employer Contribution to the Health Savings Account (HSA) for the Employee Only Tier shall be the difference between the premium for Employee Only coverage and the Employer maximum contribution. - b.
-For employees who are enrolled in any Premera Blue Cross Plan other than the Premera Blue Cross (High Deductible) Plans with Employee Only coverage, the Employer shall contribute the difference between the premium for the Employee Only Tier and the Employer maximum contribution to an HRA VEBA account for the employee.

-- c.
-For employees enrolled in all other Premera Blue Cross plans or tiers, the employee will pay the difference between the premium and the employer's maximum contribution. - d.
-Employees can waive medical coverage; however, contributions must still be made for the mandatory Premera Blue Cross Dental, Basic Life Insurance and Basic Long Term Disability (LTD).
+- A. For employees who are enrolled in the Premera Blue Cross (High Deductible) Plans, the Employer Contribution to the Health Savings Account (HSA) for the Employee Only Tier shall be the difference between the premium for Employee Only coverage and the Employer maximum contribution.
+The premium for the Premera Blue Cross (High Deductible) Plans includes a Premera Blue Cross contribution to HSA. - B. For employees who are enrolled in any Premera Blue Cross plan other than the Premera Blue Cross (High Deductible) Plans with Employee Only coverage, the Employer shall contribute the difference between the premium for the Employee Only Tier and the Employer maximum contribution to an HRA VEBA account for the employee. - C. For employees enrolled in all other Premera Blue Cross plans or tiers, the employee will pay the difference between the premium and the employer's maximum contribution - D. Employees can waive medical coverage; however, contributions must still be made for the mandatory Premera Blue Cross Dental, Basic Life Insurance and Basic Long Term Disability (LTD).
 The employer shall contribute only the premium amount for the mandatory Premera Blue Cross Dental, Basic Life Insurance and Basic LTD for employees that waive medical coverage through Premera Blue Cross.